 IPE Amendment Documentation

 When completing an IPE amendment, review and update what is reviewed as part of the joint annual review (see B-505-1: Joint Annual Review).
 In addition to this information, document, in ReHabWorks, the justification for any changes to the goals, services, providers, or other content that will be included in the IPE amendment.
+Document justification for any additional services that are needed to achieve the employment goal (including documentation of best value for purchased goods and services).

 Refer to E-300: Case Notes Requirements for additional information.